vanus-labs/docs/content/cloud-docs/sink/aws-rds-mysql/setup.md

 ![](images/18.png)
 3. Under the **Inbound rules**, click **Edit inbound rules**.
 ![](images/19.png)
-4. We will need to add a new rule to be able to connect to server by clicking **Add rule**.
+4. To be able to connect to the server, we will need to add a new rule by clicking on the **Add rule** button.
 ![](images/20.png)
 5. Change the type to 'All traffic', Source 'Anywhere-IPv4' and click **Save rules**.
 ![](images/21.png)